Julien Fédon

-Julien Fédon (? – 1796?), also called Julien Fedon, Foedonn, Feydn, and Fidon, was the leader of the Fédon Rebellion, a revolt against British rule led primarily by free mixed-race French-speakers that took place in Grenada between 2 March 1795 and 19 June 1796.
+Julien Fédon (died c.
+1796), also called Julien Fedon, Foedonn, Feydn, and Fidon, was the leader of the Fédon Rebellion, a revolt against British rule led primarily by free mixed-race French-speakers that took place in Grenada between 2 March 1795 and 19 June 1796.

 The Fédon Rebellion broke out in the same year as several other rebellions in the Caribbean, including in Cuba, Jamaica, and Coro, Venezuela.
 During the 19th and 20th centuries, Fédon was considered a folk hero in Grenada and influenced the nationalist leaders and revolutionaries of the island.

 Biography

 Julien Fédon was born on the island of Martinique.
 He was the son of Pierre Fédon, a French jeweler who had migrated to Martinique from Bordeaux, France, in 1749.
-His mother was a freed black slave.
+His mother was a freed black.
 The family moved to Grenada in the 1750s, when the island was under French rule.
 However, according to a historian, Edward Cox, Fédon seems not to have lived there until 1772 and probably migrated to it later.

 In Grenada, Fédon married Marie Rose Cavelan, a mixed-race woman, in 1787, and they settled on a plantation in Saint John Parish known as the Belvedere Estate Grenada.
 Fédon was appointed commanding general of the French republican forces on Guadeloupe.

 Fédon began his revolt in Grenada on the night of 2 March 1795.
 With the help of around 100 freed slaves and people of mixed heritage, Fédon fought against the island's French and British planters.
 The rebels' attacks were coordinated against the cities of Grenville and Gouyave.
 Grenville had been a scene of brutality, a "massacre of the English white inhabitants."
 The rebels looted and burned houses and murdered many British planters.
 They shed less blood in Gouyave, instead capturing several of the white English population.
 Ninian Home, the former governor, was one of those captured.
 Home had left St. George's to visit his estates in the parish of St. John.
 After returning to the mountains of Belvedere, the rebels joined a large group of slaves who had fled the plantations where they worked.
 In the mountains, Fédon built several fortifications to withstand British attacks.